-Many pests cause chewing damage to plants.
-One of them is the grasshopper.
+Many pests damage plants by chewing them.
+One of these pests is the grasshopper.

 Grasshoppers are insects that feed on many garden plants and field crops.
 As a result, you must get rid of them before an infestation occurs.